mayrmt/UKACM_GACM_Tutorial_4C_QUEENS/4C/03_fluid_solid_interaction/README.md

 ### Defining the FSI coupling interaction

 We can now define the FSI algorithm.
+In particular, we have to specify the FSI coupling algorithms, some aspects of time discretization, as well as details on the coupling iterations.

 First, we describe the overall FSI procedure by adding the follwing lines to the 4C input file:

 ```yaml
 FSI DYNAMIC: